Synergies and Prospects for Early Resolution of the Neutrino Mass Ordering: Implications Discussion

-This observation implies that JUNO MO capability, despite its a priori humble intrinsic sensitivity, has the potential to play a critical role throughout the history of MO explorations.
-Indeed, the first MO fully resolved measurement is likely to depend on JUNO sensitivity (direct and indirectly), hence JUNO should maximise (\DCS~$\geq$~9) or maintain its yield.
-However, JUNO's ultimate aforementioned role may remain rather unaffected even by a small loss of performance, providing the overall sensitivity remains sizeable (e.g. \DCS\ $\geq$ 7), as illustrated in Figures~\ref{Fig5} and \ref{Fig6}.
-This is because JUNO sensitivity could still be boosted by the \Bs\ experiments via their precision on \Dm, thus sealing its legacy.
-There is no reason for JUNO not to perform as planned, specially given the remarkable effort for solutions and novel techniques developed for the control of spectral shape.
+This observation implies that the JUNO based MO capability, despite its a priori humble intrinsic sensitivity, has the potential to play a critical role throughout the history of MO explorations.
+Indeed, the first MO fully resolved measurement is likely to depend much on the JUNO sensitivity (direct and indirectly); hence JUNO should maximise (\DCS~$\geq$~9) or maintain its yield.
+However, JUNO's ultimate role aforementioned may remain relatively unaffected even by a small loss in performance, providing the overall sensitivity remains sizeable (e.g. \DCS\ $\geq$ 7), as illustrated in Figures~\ref{Fig5} and \ref{Fig6}.
+This is because JUNO sensitivity could still be boosted by the \Bs\ experiments by their precision on \Dm, thus sealing its legacy.
+There is no reason for JUNO not to perform as planned, specially given the remarkable effort for solutions and novel techniques developed, such as the dual-calorimetry, for the control and accuracy of the spectral shape~\cite{JUNO:2020xtj}.